William-Edwards-STFC/ep_dg_auth/README.md

 This plugin, based on the sessionId passed by query param, authenticates and authorizes an user.

+If you are running this plugin in develop line number 6 must not be commented out as your ssl certificates will be rejected.

 ## Installation based on Centos 8

 ## Reccommended setup